kurtado/quick-elk/README.md

 Install and run an ELK stack on your laptop, lickety-split!

+Now featuring Kibana 4...
+Hope you enjoy it...
+Play around a bit and let me know of any issues.
+Thanks!

 Quick Install
 =============
 Simply clone this repo and run install.sh.
 It will automatically download versions of Elasticsearch, Logstash and Kibana and install them in a local directory.
 (Kibana will be installed as an Elasticsearch plugin).